woowup/vtex-io/readme.md

 ## How to install development enviroment for VTEX.IO

-First you have to install this packages:
+First you have to install these packages:
 - NodeJS >= ```16.14.2```
 - NPM >= ```8.7.0```
 - Yarn >= ```1.22.18```